Getting Started

 Note: The Chat sidebar is also where you'll see live progress when running Automated Takeoff scans for beams, columns, and base plates.

-The Markup Panel lets you manually annotate your drawings and manage the material catalog for your project.
+Markup Tools let you manually annotate your drawings and manage the material catalog for your project.

 Material Catalog